-Here you should describe the range of methods by which your community can access archives and archive services.
+Here you should describe the range of methods by which your community can engage with archives and archive services.
 You should describe how you provide outreach, learning and volunteering opportunities with archive collections.
-All but the smallest archive services will undertake some form of this work independently, but most services will also undertake such access work in partnership with others.
+All but the smallest archive services will undertake some form of this work independently, but most services will also undertake such engagement work in partnership with others.

 The main focus for these archive services is not standardised but may be to serve internal users.
-Internal users should be aware of the archive service and how to access it.
-The archive service should use a variety of methods to allow users to access and use the collections.
+Internal users should be aware of the archive service and how to engage with it.
+The archive service should use a variety of methods to allow users to engage with and use the collections.
 There should be some form of public access to be eligible for archive service accreditation.